 Today nearly all of the gasoline sold in the U.S. contains around 10 percent ethanol and is known as E10.
 In 2011, the U.S. Environmental Protection Agency (EPA) approved the introduction of E15 (15 percent ethanol, 85 percent gasoline) for use in passenger vehicles from model year 2001 and newer.
 Fuel containing 85 percent ethanol and 15 percent gasoline (E85) qualifies as an alternative fuel.
-There are more than 10 million flexible fuel vehicles (FFV) on the road that can run efficiently on E85 or E10.
-However, it is roughly estimated that only 10 percent of these vehicles use E85 regularly.
+Vehicles that can burn E85 and gasoline have been designated as flexible-fuel vehicles, or simply flexfuel.
+When flex-fuel vehicles were introduced, they were sold as a more environmentally-friendly option as compared to conventional gasoline-powered vehicles because of their use of high amounts of ethanol.
+As many as 21 million flex-fuel vehicles were on the road at one point.
+However, flex-fuel vehicles have been declining in popularity due in part to the reduced fuel efficiency when burning E85 and also to the shift toward electric vehicles.
+In 2022, just over 20 million flex-fuel vehicles were in use, but it is estimated that many do not regularly use E85.